 4. What will happen if I eat fewer calories?

 Eating too few calories can lead to exhaustion due to insufficient energy.

-5. Should I completely avoid fats in my food?
+5. Should I avoid entirely fats in my food?

 No. You should still consume food with moderate amounts of fat.